gchq/stroom-docs/content/en/docs/user-guide/indexing/elasticsearch/indexing.md

 It is recommended to insert a schema validation filter into your pipeline XML (with schema group `JSON`), to make it easier to diagnose JSON conversion errors.
 {{% /note %}}

-We will now explore how create an Elasticsearch *index template*, which specifies field mappings and settings for one or more indices.
+We will now explore how to create an Elasticsearch *index template*, which specifies field mappings and settings for one or more indices.

 ## Create an Elasticsearch index template